AlmaCollective/Alma-public/README.md

 ALMA

-Physiological Intelligence for Human Awareness
+Training Physiological Awareness Through Intelligent Feedback

-Alma explores whether meaningful physiological transitions can be recognized before they become consciously visible.
+Alma explores whether meaningful physiological transitions can be recognized before they become consciously noticeable, and whether intelligent feedback can help humans develop physiological self-awareness over time.

-Rather than focusing on isolated events, Alma investigates how individualized physiological drift develops over time and whether intelligent feedback can help humans become more aware of these transitions.
+Rather than focusing on isolated events, Alma investigates how individualized physiological drift develops across contexts and whether awareness of these transitions can become a trainable human capability.

 The goal is not to replace awareness.